Category: CROs

 Recruitment That Works Smarter

+AI CRO operations are addressing one of the biggest causes of trial delays: patient recruitment.
 Ask any CRO where trials most often get delayed, and recruitment will likely top the list.
 Finding and enrolling the right participants takes enormous effort, and even then, retention is not guaranteed.

 Artificial intelligence makes this process faster and more precise.
 By scanning medical records, lab data, and even demographic information, AI can identify individuals who may qualify for a trial in a fraction of the time it takes with manual reviews.